Faculty and Courses

 About the Professor

-Previous to academia, Karen was a human rights practitioner.
-Her research interests are in human rights cosmopolitanism and the effectiveness of transnational networks as mechanisms for human security, especially in the protection of civil society actors.
-She has led global research projects and has developed training and action research programmes with civil society individuals and groups.
-Karen lives in London and works as a human rights consultant and teaches human rights at Syracuse University London and the University of London School of Advanced Study.
+Karen’s research interests are in human rights cosmopolitanism and the effectiveness of transnational networks as mechanisms for human security, especially in the areas of protection for human rights defenders and civil society actors.
+Karen has led global research projects in Asia, Africa and Europe, has developed training and action research programmes in partnership with civil society individuals and groups, and has published in multiple academic journals and books on the protection of human rights.
+Karen received her PhD in Human Rights at London Metropolitan University; her MA degree in International Relations at the American University School of International Service in Washington DC; and her BA degree in International Communications at Webster University.

 Religion and Diversity in London